seigfrieds/madnessify/README.md

 # A tournament with your favorite songs!

 ## Description :fax:
 This is a web app that generates tournament brackets with your most played songs on Spotify.
-As you progress through the tournament, you'll be able to play the songs directly on the page, and at the end you are rewarded with an image of the final bracket that you can show off to your friends!
+As you progress through the tournament, you'll be able to play the songs directly on the page.
+At the end you are rewarded with an image of the final bracket that you can show off to your friends!

 ## Demonstration